chambo-e/ob_hacky_slack/README.md

 As a result going through those two steps, you should get the following:

-## Slack API Tokens

-You need to make sure that your Slack token is set as a system variable `${SLACK_TOKEN}` or you can pass it to Hacky Slack via `-k "whatever-you-get-from-slack"`.
-You can also hard code it into `slack.sh` as `TOKEN="whatever-you-get-from-slack"`

 ## Slack API Webhook Endpoint

 Hacky Slack will default to the Slack API endpoint URL `<https://hooks.slack.com/services/>`.
 However, if you want to use a different one simply pass it via `-w "<https://whatever.slack.com/provides/>"`